 Memory card reliability is by far the most important quality to look for.
-Some of your photos may be irreplaceable.
-I only buy memory cards that have a great track record for not failing.
+Your photos are irreplaceable.
+Buy memory cards that have a great track record for not failing.
 The brand you buy matters.

 The good news is that memory is dirt cheap and is easy to buy.
 Unlike the days of film, the memory cards can be used over and over again many times.

-The 4 most widely used kinds of memory cards are pictured (top to bottom) on the right:
+The 4 most widely used kinds of memory cards are pictured below.

 The third card featured is the xD.
+They are very small!
 These are popular with Fuji and Olympus cameras.
-There are also adapters which make these compatible with sD cameras.
+There are also adapters which make these compatible with SD cameras.

 The problem is that memory card reviews that are only 6 months old are outdated.
 The truth is the numbers change rapidly with the technology, depending on the size of your digital camera sensor.